By Laura Craven

 Expert Interview – Increasing Floor Care Productivity

 The New Year often brings new budgets and goals for reducing costs while improving productivity.
-For January’s Expert Interview I spoke with Jim Lety, Dade Paper’s Regional Director of Janitorial Sales and a champion of productivity initiatives.
-With over 25 years of experience in the janitorial industry, Jim has held positions with distribution companies, national marketing organizations, chemical manufacturers and a floor equipment manufacturer.
-For the last 11 years, he has been part of the Dade Paper team progressing through the sales management ranks to a senior leadership role.
+For this issue of The Expert Interview I spoke with Jim Lety, Imperial Dade’s Regional Director of Janitorial Sales and a champion of productivity initiatives.
+With over 30 years of experience in the janitorial industry, Jim has held positions with distribution companies, national marketing organizations, chemical manufacturers and a floor equipment manufacturer.
+For the last 16 years, he has been part of the Imperial Dade team.

 LC: What are the major changes that you have seen in recent years that impact facility managers?